Minnesota 4-H State Horse Winter Roundup

 I’ve been a project leader for years.
 Why would I come?

-What does the requirement that youth must be in grades 8-10 and must have chaperones listed mean?
+What does the requirement that youth must have chaperones listed mean?

-- Asking for a chaperone for the eighth- to tenth-graders simply means that we are requesting that there be a responsible adult designated for those participants.
+- Asking for a chaperone for all youth simply means that we are requesting that there be a responsible adult designated for each participant.
 The adult must be on site at the conference at all times and is responsible for the conduct of the youth.
 The adults and the youth do not "bunk" together.
 They do not have to attend sessions together.
-We are simply asking for an adult to be present and responsible for attendees under age 16.
+We are simply asking for an adult to be present and responsible for youth attending.

 Can my seventh grader attend?